 That said, drunk driving is a crime in every state, and the driver convicted of it will endure more than just higher insurance premiums.
 They’ll also face jail time and a license suspension on top of all the fines they’ll receive.

-If you have questions about a case, contact a personal injury attorney like the lawyers at Eric Roy Law Firm for help.
+If you have questions about a case, contact a personal injury attorney like the lawyers at The Law Offices Of Ryan Quinn, PLLC for help.

 June 5, 2021